agathis-project/agathis-project/AP-8/AP-8.md

 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p3.png)

 **Entering the Released State:**
+- if vote passed:
-- admin merge the AP as voted with the preamble state updated to Released.
+  - admin merge the AP branch with the preamble state updated to Released.
-- admin updates the state to "Released" in AP-0 AP Index.
+  - admin updates the AP state to "Released" in AP Index.

 **Work on the release:**
 - issues accumulating